EnergyEconomyDecoupling/CL-PFU-JOSS-Paper/paper.Rmd

 of end-use machines by economic status in a country, thereby precluding the use of the database for energy-economy studies [@De-Stercke:2014].

-The authors of this paper and others in the field wanted to expand SEA to cover all countries, but the spreadsheet approach to SEA was deemed not scalable.
+The authors of the current paper and others in the field wanted to expand SEA to cover all countries, but the spreadsheet approach to SEA was deemed not scalable.